Marinejegerkommandoen

 Marinejegerkommandoen (MJK) (Naval Special Operations Commando) is the maritime/naval special warfare unit of the Norwegian Armed Forces and was established in 1953.

 The MJK is under the command of the Norwegian Special Operations Command (NORSOCOM) together with the Forsvarets Spesialkommando (FSK), with the MJK being the older of the two units.
-The unit is headquartered on the Ramsund naval base in northern Norway, with other MJK operators stationed on the Haakonsvern naval base in southwestern Norway.
+The unit is headquartered on the Ramsund naval base in northern Norway, with other MJK operators stationed on the Haakonsvern naval base in western Norway.

 Selection

 As with any modern special operations forces, the training to become an MJK operator is long and arduous, both physically and mentally taxing.
 To become a fully qualified MJK operator takes a minimum of two years and is further augmented by specialized courses during the following contract period, such as combat medic training, sniper training and forward air control (FAC) training.

-In 2008 a news-team from NRK filmed their selection process.
-Showing recruits being strip searched and doing water exercises in a secret abandoned naval base somewhere along the Norwegian coast.
+In 2008 a news-team from NRK filmed their selection process, showing recruits being strip searched and doing water exercises in a secret abandoned naval base somewhere along the Norwegian coast.

 History

 In the autumn of 1940, two Norwegian military units were set up in the United Kingdom.
 Their mission was to carry out special operations against Nazi forces in occupied Norway.
 The two units were Shetlandsgjengen (Shetland Bus), who used fishing vessels to transport people and materials to and from Norway, and Kompani Linge (Norwegian Independent Company 1), initially under the command of Lieutenant Martin Linge.
 Both units were under the command of the British Special Operations Executive.

-In 1953 the Royal Norwegian Navy formed a frogman-unit.
+In 1953, the Royal Norwegian Navy formed a frogman-unit.
 This unit was under the command of Ove Lund, and is the origin of the modern Marinejegerkommandoen and Minedykkerkommandoen.
 The mission of the frogmen was to conduct recon and sabotage against enemy targets above and below water.
 The frogmen were also tasked with disarming all water-borne explosive devices.

 The missions gradually become more comprehensive and different frogman specialities emerged.
 This led to members of the unit being divided into a clearance diver team and two combat swimmer teams, in 1968.
 Of the combat swimmer groups, one was based at Ramsund Naval Station in northern Norway, and one was based at Karljohansvern Naval Station in southern Norway.

 The two combat swimmer teams were eventually fused into one and based in Ramsund.
 They later changed names to the current Marinejegerkommandoen.
 Today the unit has its main base in Bergen, with training facilities in Ramsund.